Linking coefficients and the Kontsevich integral: Linking coefficients and the Kontsevich integral

 We denote by $C[D]$ the assignment $A\mapsto C[D](A)$ and, abusing notation, we still denote by $C[D]$ the precomposition $L\mapsto C_L[D]$ with the Kontsevich integral.

 Let $S=(s_{ij})_{i,j}\in \mathcal{S}_m$ be a symmetric matrix of size $m$ with entries in $\mathbb{N}$.
 We set

-where $\mathcal{D}_S(m)$ is the set of all chord diagrams on $m$ circles with exactly $s_{ij}$ chords of type $(i,j)$ for all $i\le j$, as defined in the introduction. \begin{claim} This formula yields a well-defined map on $\mathcal{A}(m)$, and in particular defines an $m$-component link invariant. \end{claim} This is straighforwardly checked using the following general invariance criterion: given a collection $\mathcal{D}$ of chord diagrams, the assignement $X := \sum_{D \in \mathcal{D}} C[D]$ defines a link invariant if and only if $X$ vanishes on any linear combination of chord diagrams arising from a $4T$ relation.
+where $\mathcal{D}_S(m)$ is the set of all chord diagrams on $m$ circles with exactly $s_{ij}$ chords of type $(i,j)$ for all $i\le j$, as defined in the introduction. \begin{claim} This formula yields a well-defined map on $\mathcal{A}(m)$, and in particular defines an $m$-component link invariant. \end{claim}

+This is straighforwardly checked using the following general invariance criterion: given a collection $\mathcal{D}$ of chord diagrams, the assignement $X := \sum_{D \in \mathcal{D}} C[D]$ defines a map on $\mathcal{A}(m)$ if and only if $X$ vanishes on any linear combination of chord diagrams arising from a $4T$ relation.
 See for example \cite{C}.

 We also recall from the introduction the link invariant associated with the symmetric matrix $S$,

 where $\ell_{ij}$ is the linking number between components $i$ and $j$ if $i\neq j$, and $\ell_{ii}:=\frac{1}{2} fr_i$ is half the framing of the $i$th component.